 The MPA-ESP is ideal for students in all career phases who are passionate about sustainability and want to gain practical skills through an interdisciplinary approach.
 The program is designed for both recent graduates and returning professionals who require additional expertise or credentials in environmental policy, sustainability and financial management, or environmental science.
 Replicating a collaborative and cooperative workplace culture, our students learn how to identify and implement sustainability solutions together.
 A science or policy background is not required for admission.

-Our MPA ESP program has a unique required, core curricula with interdisciplinary courses designed to fully prepare students for the sustainability job market.
+Our MPA-ESP program has a unique required, core curriculum with interdisciplinary courses, designed to prepare students for the sustainability job market.
 Within this interdisciplinary context, you will learn:

 - applied microeconomics and statistics, which are required for policy formulation and analysis

-Throughout your coursework, you’ll also practice the work skills that are required to become a problem-solving professional: project management, teamwork, presentation, and memo and report writing.
-Plus, the program includes a built-in “internship” as students produce recommendations for a real client in the Workshop in Applied Earth Systems Policy Analysis course in the spring semester.
+Students also hone the work skills that are required to become a problem-solving professional: project management, teamwork, presentation, and memo and report writing.
+Plus, the program includes real-world sustainability training, as students undertake projects for client organizations in the Workshop in Applied Earth Systems Policy Analysis course in the spring semester.